Attending a Charter School

 Students who wish to attend a charter school must apply.
 The process depends on the student's grade level, but the first step is to identify the school or schools of interest.

-Please note that, except for incoming 6th- or 9th-grade students applying to attend charter schools that participate in the choice (rather than school-based) lottery, the deadline to apply to attend a charter school for the 2015-16 school year was February 6, 2015.
+Please note that, except for incoming 6th- or 9th-grade students applying to attend charter schools that participate in the choice (rather than school-based) lottery, the deadline to apply to attend a charter school for the 2018-19 school year has passed.

-If the number of applicants exceeds the number of students the school can serve, the school will conduct a random admissions lottery during the week of February 9 and inform families of the lottery outcome by March 2.
+If the number of applicants exceeds the number of students the school can serve, the school will conduct a random admissions lottery and inform families of the lottery outcome.
 If, however, the school receives fewer applications than it has available spaces, it may continue to accept students after the application deadline until such time as the school is filled.

 Not all charter schools offer pre-k, but those that do have a two-step application process.
 Families should first apply to the charter school of choice by the charter school application deadline, and then complete the district pre-k registration process.